 You may have to install new lighting, or change the existing ones, to ensure you have the required brightness.

-Laundry Room Ventilation Code
+Step 6: Comply with the Laundry Room Ventilation Code

 Believe it or not the International Building Code (IBC) has a laundry room ventilation code.
 Naturally you must comply with the laundry room ventilation code when you build an enclosed laundry room in you garage.